 CVVC Rescue is run entirely by volunteers who have full time jobs and lives outside of Rescue.
 We do our very best to respond in a timely fashion, but often we are not only juggling our own lives but also multiple Rescue cases and numerous applications coming in at once.
 If you do not receive a response immediately, please do not assume that this means we are not interested—do let us know about any time constraints you have or just check back in if you become concerned that you have not heard back from us.

-The chairman and Coordinator of the Rescue Committee is Marisa Fowler, you can reach her @ firstname.lastname@example.org .
+The chairman and Coordinator of the Rescue Committee is Marisa Fowler,.
 Our Committee abides by the Vizsla Club of America guidelines and ethics, and by committee guidelines.

 To further your information about the Vizsla breed we offer the following books and web sites: